 From that day on, the people of Central America were free and independent from the Spanish Empire, which had a strong hold on the region for a very long time.

 While their independence was officially declared on that day things are a bit more complicated than that.
 For starters, the country didn’t even receive the news of their own independence until the next month.

 This is because the act was signed in Guatemala, and a messenger had to ride on horseback all the way to Costa Rica to deliver the news, and the journey took an entire month.
 Aside from that, all the countries that gained independence joined together to form the Central American Republic.

 The entire Republic was plagued by rebellions and revolutions that made it very unstable and ultimately led to its collapse.
 Costa Rica officially became a fully independent region 17 years later in 1838, when it separated from the Republic.

 However, Costa Ricans and the entire Central American region stand in solidarity by celebrating their independence on the same day, which is the day that the Act Of Independence was signed.

-What Are The Celebrations on Costa Rica Independence Day?
+How does Costa Rica Celebrate Independence Day?

 Celebrations begin even before the actual date of independence.
 In fact, if you find yourself in Costa Rica during the month of September, don’t be surprised to see decorations in malls, shops, offices, and houses for the entire month.
 Costa Rica celebrates in a unique way, and its celebration is one that is shared by the whole region of Central America.